 \subsubsection{A new extended to outside job search base.}

-We implement the model, taking or not into account an outside, to generate 23 various French regions (see the 23rd regions in the table \ref{tabdata}).
-Their outside is composed of the set of municipalities of their neighbouring "`departements"'.
+We implement the model to generate 23 various regions in France.
+Their outside is composed of the set of municipalities of their neighboring "departments".

-We consider the outside of the region composed by $m-n$ municipalities, where $n$ is the number of municipalities of the region.
+We consider the outside of the region to be composed of $m-n$ municipalities, where $n$ represents the number of municipalities in the region.
 The inputs are the directly available aggregated data at the municipal level:

-\begin{itemize} \item $D=(d_{ij})_{1 \leq i \leq n \atop 1 \leq j \leq m}$ the Euclidean distance matrix between the municipalities both in the same region and in the outside \item $(I_j)_{1 \leq j \leq m}$ the total number of in-commuters of the municipality $j$ of the region and outside of it (i.e. the number of individuals working in the municipality $j$ of the region or the outside and living in another municipality). \item $(O_i)_{1 \leq i \leq n}$ the total number of out-commuters of the municipality $i$ of the region only (i.e. the number of individuals living in the municipality $i$ of the region and working inan other municipality). \end{itemize}
+\begin{itemize} \item $D=(d_{ij})_{1 \leq i \leq n \atop 1 \leq j \leq m}$ the Euclidean distance matrix between municipalities both in the same region and in the outside. \item $(I_j)_{1 \leq j \leq m}$ the total number of in-commuters of municipality $j$ of the region and outside of it (i.e. the number of individuals working in municipality $j$ of the region or the outside and living in another municipality). \item $(O_i)_{1 \leq i \leq n}$ the total number of out-commuters of municipality $i$ of the region only (i.e. the number of individuals living in municipality $i$ of the region and working in an other municipality). \end{itemize}

-The purpose of the algorithm with introduction of the outside is to generate the origin-destination table (ligth grey and grey subtable in Table \ref{ODTable}).
-To do this we use the algorithm presented in Algorithm \ref{commut} to simulate the Table \ref{netout}.
-Now, we can easily obtain by difference the Table \ref{ODTable} with the total number of in-commuters $(I_j)_{1 \leq j \leq n}$, the total number of out-commuters $(O_i)_{1 \leq i \leq n}$ and the light grey table of the Table \ref{netout}.
+The purpose of the algorithm that introduces the outside is to generate the origin-destination table (light gray and gray sub-table in Table \ref{ODTable}).
+To do this the algorithm presented in Algorithm \ref{commut} is used to simulate the Table \ref{netout}.
+From this, through difference the Table \ref{ODTable} can be obtained with the total number of in-commuters $(I_j)_{1 \leq j \leq n}$, the total number of out-commuters $(O_i)_{1 \leq i \leq n}$ and the light gray table of the Table \ref{netout}.

-We obtain a matricial representation of the origin-destination table presented in the ligth grey and grey subtable in Table \ref{ODTable}, the simulated matrix $S \in \mathrm{M}_{(n+1)\times (n+1)}(\mathbb{N})$ where $S_{ij}$ is: \begin{itemize} \item the number of commuters from the municipality $i$ (in the region) to the municipality $j$ (in the region) if $i,j \neq n+1$; \item the number of commuters from the outside to the municipality $j$ (in the region) if $i=n+1$ and $j\neq n+1$; \item the number of commuters from the municipality $i$ to the outside if $i \neq n+1$ and $j=n+1$. \end{itemize}
+A matricial representation of the origin-destination table presented in the light gray and gray sub-table in Table \ref{ODTable}, known as the simulated matrix $S \in \mathrm{M}_{(n+1)\times (n+1)}(\mathbb{N})$ is obtained. $S_{ij}$ represents: \begin{itemize} \item the number of commuters from municipality $i$ (in the region) to municipality $j$ (in the region) if $i,j \neq n+1$; \item the number of commuters from outside to municipality $j$ (in the region) if $i=n+1$ and $j\neq n+1$; \item the number of commuters from municipality $i$ to outside if $i \neq n+1$ and $j=n+1$. \end{itemize}